 Trainees who want more information about bloodborne pathogens can receive additional training from a local infection control agency or the OSHA.

 Whether you’re an individual worker looking to get certified or an organization in need of training for multiple employees, we offer a variety of solutions at competitive rates.

 The Bloodborne Pathogens test on the National CPR Foundation isn’t a long and drawn out process like most would expect.
 Instead, it consists of 10 short questions to assess your knowledge of the OSHA rules.
 The answers are all true or false and you need seven out of 10 questions to be answered correctly in order to pass the 70% marker on the National CPR Foundation.

 You can retest again without paying, or any additional penalties.

 Bloodborne pathogens validity

-When you become certified in bloodborne pathogens at the National CPR Foundation, this credential is valid for two whole years.
+When you become certified in bloodborne pathogens at the National CPR Foundation, this certification is valid for 1 year.